 I don't mean to come down on any of the other methods of turkey preparation with this post.
 Turkey is the centerpiece of most every Thanksgiving meal and I have had some incredibly delicious oven-roasted and deep-fried versions over the years, so I'm definitely not knocking on those.

 If you don't have a smoker, you really, really, REALLY should consider getting one.
 It could make a perfect Christmas present for someone you love.
 Just saying.
-Here's a link for the one that we have, which works great!
+Here's an affiliate link for the one that we have, which works great!
 Cooking your Thanksgiving turkey on a smoker is the ultimate for so many reasons.

-It tastes AMAZING.
+Smoked Turkey tastes AMAZING.